devdumpling/easy/README.md

 Easy is a simple clone of Medium with the express goal of demonstrating an enhanced Stories page featuring search, filters, and sorting.
 It isn't meant to be an all-encompassing, perfect solution, rather a proof of concept.

 I wrote an article walking through the reasoning, design, and build.
-Please check it out at https://medium.com/@devon.wells.a for more info.
+I'm currently looking for a publication to house it in, but when it's available I will post it here.
+You can also find my Medium out at https://medium.com/@devon.wells.a for more info.

 ## TODO